Quick facts

 Travelers have several options for reaching Anguilla from St Martin.
 Because the two islands are only about 11 miles (18 km) apart, the crossing is short and can usually be completed in less than half an hour.

-Each option offers a slightly different experience depending on whether you want simple transportation or a full day trip.
+Most visitors choose one of the following options, depending on whether they want simple transportation or a full day trip.

 The Marigot ferry to Anguilla is the main public ferry service connecting the two islands.
 It departs from the Marigot Ferry Terminal, located in the center of Marigot on the French side of St Martin, and arrives at Blowing Point Ferry Terminal in Anguilla.

 This ferry is widely used by both locals and visitors and is often the most affordable way to travel between the islands.
-The crossing usually takes about 20 to 25 minutes, depending on sea conditions.

 Tickets are typically purchased directly at the terminal before departure, and travelers should allow a little extra time for the immigration process, as Anguilla is a separate territory.